microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/data-processing.md

 - `ingestion` is the container where the data pipeline saves data.
 - `{dataset}` is the exported dataset type.
 - `{month}` is the year and month of the exported data formatted as `yyyyMM`.
-- `{scope-id}` is expected to be the fully-qualified resource ID of the scope the data is from.
+- `{scope-id}` is expected to be the fully qualified resource ID of the scope the data is from.

-If you need to use hubs to monitor non-Azure data, convert the data to [FOCUS](../../_docs/focus/README.md) and drop it into the **ingestion** container.
-Please note this has not been explicitly tested in the latest release.
-If you experience any issues, please [create an issue](https://aka.ms/ftk/idea).
+If you need to use hubs to monitor non-Azure data, convert the data to [FOCUS](../../focus/what-is-focus.md) and drop it into the **ingestion** container.
+This process wasn't explicitly tested in the latest release.
+If you experience any issues, [create an issue](https://aka.ms/ftk/idea).

 ### About exports in v0.4-0.5

-FinOps hubs leverage Cost Management exports to obtain cost data.
+FinOps hubs use Cost Management exports to obtain cost data.
 Cost Management controls the folder structure for the exported data in the **msexports** container.
 A typical path looks like:

 ```text
 {container}/{path}/{date-range}/{export-name}/{export-time}/{guid}/{file}
 ```

-As of 0.4, FinOps hubs do not rely on file paths.
-Hubs utilize the manifest file to identify the scope, dataset, month, etc. The only important part of the path for hubs is the container, which must be **msexports**.
+As of 0.4, FinOps hubs don't rely on file paths.
+Hubs utilize the manifest file to identify the scope, dataset, month, and so on.
+The only important part of the path for hubs is the container, which must be **msexports**.

 > [!NOTE]
-> Do not export data to the **ingestion** container.
+> Don't export data to the **ingestion** container.
 Exported CSVs **must** be published to the **msexports** container to be processed by the hubs engine.
 >
 > To ingest custom data, save FOCUS-aligned parquet files in the **ingestion** container for the FinOps toolkit Power BI reports to work as expected.